Discover the history behind the creation of Allvue and get acquainted with our leadership team.LEARN MORE

 In the beginning…

 …there were envelopes, stamps and the U.S. Postal Service to send out notices and statements to LPs.
 Not quite efficient nor cost effective, but it worked.
-Then came email, and investor’s inboxes became full of attachments that had to be download and organized somehow to keep track of all their fund managers correspondences.
+Then came email, and investor’s inboxes became full of attachments that had to be downloaded and organized somehow to keep track of all their fund managers correspondences.
 And email lived on for many years, until hacking tools progressed to the point where sending sensitive information using email became a very bad idea.
-The other realization was that using email to send attachments added little value in establishing goodwill with LPs.
-Why?